Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Discussion

+Our results reveal a clear trade-off between inference speed and predictive robustness.
+UNEP-v1 exhibits a substantial advantage in computational throughput, reaching approximately 40 times higher inference speed than GRACE-FS-M in large-scale MD simulations.
+This makes UNEP-v1 particularly attractive when system size, simulation timescale, or sampling efficiency is the primary bottleneck.
+By contrast, GRACE-FS-M shows higher training efficiency, better average energy and force accuracy, stronger chemical transferability, and more stable energy conservation in high-temperature MD simulations.
+Therefore, rather than identifying a single universally superior model, the present results suggest that the two frameworks occupy complementary positions.
+GRACE-FS-M is preferable when accuracy, chemical extrapolation, and finite-temperature robustness are the main requirements, whereas UNEP-v1 is preferable when million-atom throughput and long-time MD sampling are the limiting factors.

-On the other hand, our results also have important implications for developing MLIPs for multicomponent systems, such as high-entropy alloys, ceramics, and 2D materials.
-Previous work has suggested that training on only unary and binary structures can already provide a reasonable description for high-entropy alloys~\cite{song2024-NEP16}, and our results partly support this view: the unary-plus-binary strategy is indeed effective as a practical starting point, because it substantially reduces the chemical-composition space while still yielding a nontrivial level of accuracy.
-In this sense, such a dataset construction strategy can serve as an efficient foundation for MLIP development in complex chemical systems.
-However, Fig. \ref{fig6-transferability} also reveals a systematic reduction in accuracy for systems containing three or more elements, indicating that unary and binary data alone are generally insufficient to guarantee robust performance in truly multi-element environments.
-Therefore, while the unary-plus-binary strategy is valuable for narrowing the chemical space and building an initial model, the inclusion of ternary or higher-order configurations remains crucial for achieving better transferability and reliability in realistic multicomponent applications.
-At the same time, the extent to which such higher-order training data are required differs across MLIP architectures, reflecting their different chemical extrapolation capabilities.
-Fig. \ref{fig6-transferability} shows a clear hierarchy in this regard: the GRACE-2L potential outperforms GRACE-FS, which in turn surpasses NEP.
-Consequently, the necessary composition and complexity of the DFT dataset depend on the chosen MLIP architecture.
-More advanced potential frameworks can alleviate, although not completely remove, the need for exhaustive multi-element training data.
-This conclusion is consistent with the recent emergence of universal MLIPs, such as MACE and eqV2, whose more expressive architectures enable near-DFT accuracy across broad compositional spaces, in some cases even without system-specific fine-tuning \cite{Shuang2025-uMLIP-benchmark}.
+These findings also have important implications for developing MLIPs for multicomponent systems, including high-entropy alloys, high-entropy ceramics, and compositionally complex two-dimensional materials.
+Previous work suggested that training on unary and binary structures can already provide a reasonable description of high-entropy alloys~\cite{song2024-NEP16}.
+Our results partly support this view: the unary-plus-binary strategy is an efficient starting point because it greatly reduces the combinatorial chemical space while still yielding nontrivial accuracy for multicomponent environments.
+However, the systematic increase in prediction error for structures containing three or more elements indicates that unary and binary data alone are generally insufficient to guarantee robust transferability in truly high-order chemical environments.
+Therefore, although unary and binary datasets provide a useful foundation, incorporating ternary and higher-order configurations remains important for improving reliability in realistic multicomponent applications.